golemfactory/golem-docs/src/pages/docs/creators/ray/index.md

 ## What do you need

-You only need to install Ray on Golem - by default, it also installs the Golem daemon and the Ray framework as dependencies.
+You only need to install Ray on Golem, as it also installs the Golem daemon and the Ray framework as dependencies.

 Check out [Supported versions and other limitations](/docs/creators/ray/supported-versions-and-other-limitations) to make sure Ray on Golem supports your environment.